r-vmm/R-VMM/README.md

 Run :

-	`./pVM-util-script.sh deploy xen`
+	`./pVM-util-script.sh install xen`

 It builds Xen and reboot your server.
 When the grub menu displays, choose the entry with **Xen Hypervisor**.

 #### Check install

-To check if everything went right, run

-	`./pVM-util-script.sh deploy test`

-It should displays the *different parts of architecture* (dom0, xenstore) by defaultdisplays, choose the entry with **Xen Hypervisor**.

-#### Check install

-To check if everything went right, run
+To check if everything went right, boot on the corresponding hypervisor (xen-4.10.0-dev) and linux kernel (5.0.8), and run

-	`./pVM-util-script.sh deploy test`
+	`/etc/init.d/xencommons start`

 It should displays the *different parts of architecture* (dom0, xenstore, netdom and tooldom) by default